Hollywood’s Skydance Interactive doubles down on VR for the long term

 GamesBeat: Tell us more about Archangel.

-Hewish: That was the big mech combat game that came out on the three premium headsets – Vive, Rift, and PSVR.
+Hewish: That was the big mech combat game that came out on the three premium headsets — Vive, Rift, and PSVR.
 The game’s been doing well for us.
 I’m a big believer in trying to build a community and supporting our games after we launch them, as opposed to just a packaged-goods model.
 We’re working on additional content for Archangel.
-We’re doing multiplayer mech-on- mech combat.
+We’re doing multiplayer mech-on-mech combat.
 That’ll be coming out in the middle of this year.

-If you’ve played the single-player game, it’s an on-rails shooter with a narrative and all that good stuff, but with the player-versus- player combat, we’re going off the rails and really embodying that fantasy.
+If you’ve played the single-player game, it’s an on-rails shooter with a narrative and all that good stuff.
+But with the player-versus-player combat, we’re going off the rails and really embodying that fantasy.
 You’re piloting this giant mech.
 We have locomotion and torso twisting and the fun combat that goes along with that.
 We’re adding new classes of mechs into the mix.

 GamesBeat: Your first two titles weren’t based on any of Skydance’s movie IP.
 Why was that?

-Hewish: We’re gluttons for punishment? [laughs] Actually, that was by design.
+Hewish: We’re gluttons for punishment [laughs]?
+Actually, that was by design.
 As I mentioned, we really are treating this as its own stand-alone business unit, not just an ancillary to the film or TV business.
 Because of that, it was important that our first games out were original IP.
 If we had come out with one of our film properties, our streaming properties, it would have set the tone that we’re just the child of that parent company, just relying on their IP.

 Our mandate is to do what’s right for the interactive business, and if that means we work with some of our own IP, great.
 If it means licensing IP inbound, like with the Walking Dead, great.
 If it’s original, also great.